Scholar Components

 Program Associate, College Success

 Nawah (Hello)!
 My name is Lara, and I am one of the College Success Coaches here at the College Fund.
 I’m an enrolled member of the Three Affiliated Tribes in New Town, North Dakota, and Oglala from the Pine Ridge Indian Reservation in South Dakota.
 I received my Bachelor of Fine Arts in Graphic Design from Black Hills State University.
-I am excited to be working with you this year and helping you on your educational journey!
+I am excited to be working with you this year and supporting your educational journey!
 Toksa Ake (See you later)!

 Ask Me About….